dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 Describe the intended player emotions and reactions.
 Examples: excitement, curiosity, tension, relaxation, humor.
 -->
-Tension / Sense of urgency - limited turns and scarce resources should apply pressure on the player to make meaningful choices and strategies.
+- **Tension / Sense of urgency** - limited turns and scarce resources should apply pressure on the player to make meaningful choices and strategies.
+-** Excitement/Curiousity **- Randomized events, starting positions, and distress call destinations along w/ the flexibility of rules/difficulty ensure unique playthroughs + replayability, enticing players to retry with different strategies to see whether they can play more efficiently in the next run.
+- **Satisfaction **- Successfully rescuing all survivors and overcoming hazards and obstacles should feel rewarding to the player, especially if they are able to find efficient paths and resource management strategies
+- **Sense of improvement/mastery** - The startegic aspect of the game and emphasis on making smart moves should give players a growing sense of improvement and mastery of the game's mechanics.

 ---